 |

-performances, and informational lectures.
+storytelling performances, and informational lectures.

-the Eugene Ballet Company.
+for the Eugene Ballet Company.
 He's performed his play, "Grandma Coke Cherry" at a number of places including Fishtrap

 in Wallowa, Oregon, and at the Newberry Library in Chicago, among many other places.